desktop-cgi/wasm-lua/README.md

 # wasm-lua
-wasm-lua wam file to run lua scripts in nodejs and web environments
+wasm-lua wasm file to run lua scripts in nodejs and web environments